If your relationship is in trouble…

 Make the commitment to heal

 Each marathon program is unique, customized to best fit a couple who are mutually intent on repair.
-It is typically three or four sessions per day three weekdays.
+It is typically three sessions per day for one or two days.
 The non-residential marathon is held in a beautiful and relaxed environment in Mullumbimby.
 My colleague Tamar Ben-Hur brings her approach to the process, and together we provide a safe place to let go of day-to-day concerns and focus on transforming your relationship.

 Read below for more information about the couple marathons, and please feel free to contact me.